Brookfield Property Partners: Investments

-Office buildings
+Real estate

 As of September 30, 2024, the partnership owned 72 million leasable square feet in 125 office buildings in markets such as New York, London, Dubai, Toronto, and Berlin.

 Notable properties owned by the partnership include Brookfield Place in New York and Bank of America Plaza in Los Angeles.

 In 2013, the partnership bought a 22% interest in China Xintiandi, operator of a shopping, dining and entertainment complex in Xintiandi, Shanghai, from Shui On Land for $500 million.

 In late 2014, Brookfield acquired a portfolio of office parks in India.

 Following a $300 million renovation, in March 2015, the company opened Brookfield Place, a 375,000 square-foot retail space in New York City.

 In a joint venture with Qatar Investment Authority, the partnership acquired Canary Wharf Group in April 2015 via the acquisition of Songbird Estates Plc., which owned 69% of CWG, in a deal that valued Songbird at about £2.6 billion.

 Also in April 2015, the company signed Skadden Arps to be the anchor tenant at One Manhattan West, a 2.1 million square-foot office tower in New York City.

 In October 2015, it sold a 44% interest in the $8 billion Manhattan West development in New York to the Qatar Investment Authority.

 In December 2015 and January 2016, Brookfield acquired seven office buildings in São Paulo and Rio de Janeiro, Brazil.

 Together with Korea Investment Corporation, the partnership acquired Potsdamer Platz in Berlin for $1.41 billion in January 2016.

 In 2016, Brookfield, with a joint venture partner, Investment Corporation of Dubai, commenced construction in Dubai on ICD Brookfield Place, a 1.5 million square foot office and retail development in the Dubai International Financial Centre district.

 In late 2016, Brookfield expanded into South Korea, acquiring the International Finance Center Seoul (IFC Seoul) with three high-rise office towers, a three-level retail mall, and a five-star Conrad Hotels.

+In September 2026, Brookfield agreed to acquire a minority interest in American Real Estate Partners.